PhD in Math, Science, Engineering Programs

-A PhD in Mathematics might enable students to research areas such as Geometry/Topology.
-Number Theory/Representation Theory of Algebraic Geometry.
-To earn their PhD, mathematics students might need to take graduate level courses in courses in algebra, real and complex analysis, number theory and geometry.
+A PhD in Mathematics might enable students to research areas such as Geometry/Topology, Number Theory/Representation, and Theory of Algebraic Geometry.
+To earn their PhD, mathematics students might need to take graduate level courses in algebra, real and complex analysis, number theory, and geometry.
 Some Mathematics PhD programs include various exams.
 Qualifying exams test course content synthesis and a language exam might consist of translating math from French or German into English.
 In their final year, students take a comprehensive exam, may take part in assistant teaching, and prepare their dissertation.

 Students often first take graduate level courses in topics such as classical mechanics, statistical physics, quantum mechanics, mathematical physics and electromagnetic theory.
 Once a candidate has passed the comprehensive exam, they submit a research proposal.

 A PhD in Physiology may entail a holistic education in whole animal physiology as well as cellular and molecular physiology.
 Students might therefore be required to take a set sequence of courses over a two-year period.
 Other overall requirements could include a course in bioethics.
 Students may also need to complete laboratory rotations to help them decide on a primary lab for their PhD research.
 Areas for research might include circulatory, computer simulation of biological systems, genetics, endocrinology and renal among others.

 Applicants may need some undergraduate courses in biology, inorganic chemistry, organic chemistry, physics, algebra and calculus.